List of Austin City Limits lineups by year

-This is a list of Austin City Limits Music Festival lineups by year.
+The Austin City Limits Music Festival has had the following lineups.

 2002

 2002 was the inaugural year of the festival.
 Unlike subsequent years, it was a 2-day event only.
 The festival, arranged by Charlie Jones and Charles Attal founders of C3 Presents, was thrown together in a matter of three or four months.
 The 2-day festival hosted 5 stages and 67 bands.
 One-day passes were $25.
 42,000 people attended the event when only 25,000 were expected.
 The festival has grown every year since.